 Adopted Rules and Regulations (ARRs) Operating rules and regulations developed and approved by the LCHA Board of Directions that apply to the management and operation of a common element or to the conduct of the business of the LCHA.

 LCHA residents are responsible to be aware of and adhere to ARRs.
 The following is a sampling just to provide an idea of some of what the ARRs address:

 - Tree planting - Entranceway shrub planting - Patio/deck addition - Door wall and window replacement - Front door replacement - Security system installation - Awning installation

 LCHA is a legal entity that has enforcement powers to enforce the bylaws and ARRs.
 There is an ARR that addresses fines for violations of bylaws or ARRs.

 The LCHA also has enforcement powers to collect association fees, and can put liens on units or even initiate foreclosures should a co-owner fall behind on the association fees.
 There is an ARR that addresses collection of delinquent accounts.

 Board of Directors LCHA has a Board of Directors.
 Directors receive no pay.
 They are volunteers.
 They are nominated and elected by co-owners at LCHA annual meetings.
 The current LCHA board of directors can be found on the Contacts > Board Members page of this website.

 Operating Expenses & Reserves All LCHA co-owners pay a monthly fee that covers the operating expenses associated with maintaining our property.
-The monthly fee includes the cost of gas and water for all units.
+The monthly fee includes the cost of gas for all units.
 This is due to the fact that the gas meters are on each building, not on each unit.
 A portion of the monthly fee goes into the LCHA reserve account.
 This account is for long-term, recurring major projects such as painting/siding, roads, and roofs, for one-time significant projects, and for emergencies.